-The University encourages all campus community members to promptly report all crimes and other emergencies directly to the University Police and Public Safety Department in a timely manner.
-University Police and Public Safety have a dispatch center that is available by phone at 814-898-6101 twenty-four hours a day, and at 10 Erie Hall, 4651 College Drive, Erie, PA 16563 during business hours.
+The University encourages all campus community members to promptly report all crimes and other emergencies to University Police and Public Safety in a timely manner.
+University Police and Public Safety can be reached by telephone at 724-773-3888, 24 hours a day, or at the University Police and Public Safety Building located behind the Student Union Building.
+University Police maintain dispatch functionality through the Beaver County 911 Center.

-Although many resources are available, University Police and Public Safety strongly encourage all crimes to be reported. whether or not an investigation ensues, to assure the University can assess any and all security concerns and inform the community if there is a significant threat to the University community.
+Although many resources are available, University Police and Public Safety strongly encourage all crimes to be reported, whether or not an investigation ensues, to assure the University can assess any and all security concerns and inform the community if there is a significant threat to the University community.